529 savings plans

 Save as much as you want

-Increase your college savings by contributing as much as you want.
-Maximums are usually between $300,000 and $400,000 per beneficiary.
+Increase your education savings by contributing as much as you want.
+Maximums are usually between $300,000 and $500,000 per beneficiary.

-As long as you (as the parent) are the account owner and your child is a dependent, the savings in a 529 will have a much lower impact on financial aid than a different type of account opened in your child's name.
+As long as you (as the parent) are the account owner and your child is a dependent, the savings in a 529 will have a much lower impact on financial aid for higher education than a different type of account opened in your child's name.

 Give your money a chance to grow